 A GoFundMe page has been set up in Lorenzo’s name to aid with looking after his four children and elderly parents.
 If you would like to share your condolences with the family, we ask that you kindly make a donation to this campaign, which can be found at this link: Lorenzo Harris Family - GoFundMe

 Intimate family wake: Wednesday, 25 September 2019, Legacy Funeral Care, 7043 University Ave, La Mesa, CA 91942

 Funeral Service: Thursday, September 26 2019 at 10:00am

 Venue of service: Chula Vista Presbyterian Church, 940 Hilltop Drive, Chula Vista, CA 91911

 Post-funeral reception: At Chula Presbyterian Church (immediately following service)

 Interment: Miramar National Cemetery at 1:30pm, 5795 Nobel Dr, San Diego, CA 92122

-Celebration of Life: Saturday, September 29, 2019 at Lorenzo’s home - 3715 Cherry Blossom Street, National City, 91950To send flowers to the family of Lorenzo Harris, please visit Tribute Store
+Celebration of Life: Saturday, September 29, 2019 at Lorenzo’s home - 3715 Cherry Blossom Street, National City, 91950To send flowers to the family or plant a tree in memory of Lorenzo Harris, please visit Tribute Store